duddukuribalacharan777/Plannerz/DSA/README.md

 - Add new events with title, type, time, description, and date
 - View all stored events in a formatted display
-- Persistent storage using JSON file integration with the web component
 - Gradient UI design for better user experience

 ## Prerequisites